grayed/shellweb/README.md

     * [[ ... ]];
   * [nc(1)](https://man.openbsd.org/nc.1), OpenBSD netcat.

 Many other Bourne-style shells offer similar functionality, so ShellWeb should work there as well.
-Different netcat implementations should work as well.
+Different netcat implementations should work, too.

 Coding guide
 ------------------------------